Mortgage in Austria 2026: Rates, Rules & Expat Guide

 The Austrian banking landscape for mortgage lending includes several types of institutions:

 Universal banks.
 Erste Bank, Raiffeisen regional banks, and UniCredit Bank Austria handle the bulk of mortgage lending.
-They offer the widest range of products and typically have the most competitive rates for standard borrowers with clean records and 20%+ equity.
+Widest range of products, typically most competitive rates for standard borrowers.

-Online and direct banks. easybank (part of BAWAG) and similar institutions sometimes offer lower rates due to lower overhead.
-The trade-off: less personal advice and potentially slower document processing.
+Online and direct banks. easybank (BAWAG) and similar institutions sometimes offer lower rates due to lower overhead.
+Trade-off: less personal advice and slower document processing.

 Mortgage brokers.
-Services like durchblicker and Interhyp compare offers from multiple banks.
-Particularly useful if you are an expat, self-employed, or have a non-standard situation where one bank might reject you while another approves.
+Services like durchblicker compare offers from multiple banks.
+Useful if you are an expat, self-employed, or have a non-standard situation where one bank might reject you while another approves.

-For a broader look at Austrian credit products beyond mortgages, see our complete credit guide.
+For a broader look at Austrian credit products, see our complete credit guide.

 Compare mortgage offers

-Getting quotes from multiple lenders is the single most effective way to save money on a mortgage.
+Getting quotes from multiple lenders is the single most effective way to save money.
 A 0.3% rate difference on a €350,000 loan over 25 years adds up to roughly €15,000 in total interest.

 Compare mortgage offers from 60+ banks